North Korea claims it tested first intercontinental missile

 SEOUL, South Korea (AP) — North Korea on Tuesday claimed it successfully test-launched its first intercontinental ballistic missile, a potential game-changing development in what may be the world’s most dangerous nuclear standoff and, if true, a direct rebuke to U.S. President Donald Trump’s earlier declaration that such a test “won’t happen!”

 The launch appeared to be North Korea’s most successful missile test yet.
-A U.S. scientist examining the height and distance said the missile could potentially be powerful enough to reach Alaska.
+A U.S. scientist examining the height and distance said the missile could potentially be powerful enough to reach Alaska, and Secretary of State Rex Tillerson later said it was indeed an intercontinental ballistic missile, calling it a “new escalation of the threat” to the U.S.

+U.S. Ambassador to the United Nations Nikki Haley asked for an emergency meeting of the Security Council and the Chinese Mission to the world body said the meeting would be held at 3 p.m.
+EDT.

 In typically heated rhetoric, North Korea’s Academy of Defense Science said the test of an ICBM — the Hwasong-14 — marked the “final step” in creating a “confident and powerful nuclear state that can strike anywhere on Earth.”